grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 "Find the _Gnat_ Cassandra!
 Quickly!"

 It was not an easy task.
 While the _Gnat_ made a racket running diesel on the surface, its small size and tiny electric motor made it nearly invisible under water.
-The noise from the _Prospect's_ electric motor at this speed also drowned out much chance of hearing a target as small as the _Gnat_.
+The noise from the _Prospect's_ electric motors at this speed also drowned out much chance of hearing a target as small as the _Gnat_.
 Her only chance was carefully filtering the _Prospect's_ motor noise out, and then somehow landing the sonar mics precisely on the bearing of the _Gnat_.
 She flipped filters on and off, and adjusted the fine-control dials carefully.
 Eventually she managed to limit the noise wash from the _Prospect_ to a degree that gave her some sense she might be able to hear around it.

 She scanned and scanned, back and forth.
 All the way around the bow too, but mostly focussing on the direction behind where she had last heard them.
 Her mind was out there, deep in the water behind her, but there was nothing but darkness there.
 She felt like she was blind, except for her sense of the _Prospect_, and the sub with the ram steadily gaining on them.